-The most convenient options of getting around Surabaya is by taxi or private car.
+The most convenient options for getting around Surabaya is by taxi or private car.
 Taxis are plentiful – prepare to pay around 20,000 IDR ($2.00 USD) for a cross-town trip and 70,000 IDR ($7.00 USD) to or from the airport.

 There are also a lot of car rental companies in Surabaya and this is a good option to explore Surabaya on your own, without the need to figure out public transportation or depending on taxis.

 Surabaya, the second-largest city in Indonesia, offers all the usual big city activities such as huge shopping malls and an array of dining options.
 This makes it the perfect place to stock up on must-haves like sunscreen and other essentials as you’re passing through in-between more remote Indonesian destinations.

 Apart from shopping, here are some awesome things to see and do while in Surabaya:

 The Old Town area makes for a beautiful visit, with colonial buildings, Chinese temples, a lively Arab Quarter, an ancient mosque, and a tobacco museum to check out while you’re there.